follow me on instagram to see specials

 When I’m not writing fiction, I’m usually blogging about the beauty tucked into ordinary days — the kind you only catch when you slow down long enough to look.
 My work tends to wander toward wonder, toward the magic in the mundane, and toward the belief that our stories are always trying to lead us somewhere true.

-Painting is a relatively new endeavour for me; I stumbled upon it by accident after breaking my ankle in 2021 and needing something to pass my time.
-I spent my summers as a youth enjoying the gorgeous lakes and white quartzite LaCloche mountains of Killarney Provincial Park.
-So, when I took up painting, these places were my inspiration.
-I like to highlight the movement and line in nature, especially found in the Canadian Shield, the rock formations of Georgian Bay and the Hamilton Escarpment, and the windswept pines also found there.
-I love the details of what collects in the crevasses between the roots and rocks of the trees.
-I use watercolour or acrylic paints, then I return to add the fine details with ink.
+Painting is a relatively new endeavour for me; I stumbled into it after breaking my ankle in 2021 and needing something to pass the time.
+I spent my summers as a youth exploring the gorgeous lakes and white quartzite LaCloche mountains of Killarney Provincial Park, so when I began painting, those places became my first inspirations.
+I’m drawn to the movement and line in nature — the Canadian Shield, the rock formations of Georgian Bay and the Hamilton Escarpment, the windswept pines.
+I love the tiny ecosystems that collect in the crevasses between roots and rocks.
+I work in watercolour or acrylic, then return to add the fine details with ink.

 nina waddington